 I LOVE Bench!
-I started with them last January.
-They did my whole previous years’ books (what a relief) then worked monthly all through 2019.
+I started working with them last January and they did my whole previous years’ books (what a relief) then worked monthly all through 2019.

 This was huge for me.
 Think you know how much you are making?
-You don’t until you have your books sorted out properly.
+Believe me, you don’t, unless you have your books sorted out properly.
 Numbers are for real!

 This system took such a load off my shoulders.
 It shows me everything: how much I’ve made, how much I’ve spent, how much I paid myself and more.

 I reapplied for business insurance this year and the company evaluates and requests a financial statement.
 I was able to into Bench, pull a report and send off a pdf with ease.
 Its access to this type of information that takes the stress level down!